daayaorg/DaayaWebsite/content/programs/index.md

 +++
-title = "Programs"
+title = "Projects"
-description = "Programs"
+description = "Projects"
 weight = 3
 +++

-# Continuing education for girls in Malawi
+# Continuing education for girls - Malawi
 If you educate a man, you educate an individual.
 But if you educate a woman, you educate a nation.
 “There is no greater pillar of stability than strong, free and educated woman”.
 There should not be any barrier that differentiates one child from other because of gender.
 Even after their puberty, Every girl